 V. Failure to Comply

-B. False Identification.
+C. False Identification.
 Providing or being in possession of false identification or providing false information to a university official.
-False ID's will be confiscated and may be referred for appropriate follow-up by police or student conduct.
+False ID's will be confiscated and the resident may be referred to the University Police Department or the Office of Student Conduct.

 E. False Information.
 Providing false, deceptive or distorted information to a staff member.

 F. Roommate Contracts.
 Failure to establish and abide by reasonable roommate/suitemate agreements.

 G. Building Evacuation.
 Failure to evacuate the building during an activated fire alarm or when directed to do so in an emergency.
 Remaining in the building during an emergency places not only the individual at risk, but will result in administrative action.